isomerpages/nlb-reference/_business-management/business-resource-guide.md

 This book analyses the banking systems in various countries in an attempt to uncover the reason why the systems in some countries are stable, while others are not.

 * Docherty, A. and Viort, F. (2014).
 [Better banking: Understanding and addressing failures in risk management, governance and regulation](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=200189008).
-Chichester: John Wiley & Sons.
+Chichester: John Wiley &amp; Sons.

 Call no.: RBUS 332.1 DOC